lpenz/disk-img-tool/README.md

 # disk-img-tool

-**disk-img-tool** can be used to resize, list/get/put files and shell into raw disk images, including Raspberry Pi OS release.
+**disk-img-tool** can be used to resize, list/get/put files and shell into raw disk images, including Raspberry Pi OS release and other Linux releases.

 ## Usage